Skip to main content

 Streaming plans

-A Netflix account now has four different streaming plans: Standard with Ads (as of November 2022), Basic, Standard, and Premium.
+A Netflix account now has three different streaming plans: Standard with ads, Standard, and Premium, all of which got another price hike as of January 2025.
 But what do each of those tiers translate to in terms of on-demand content?

-The actual catalog remains consistent across the board, with a Basic subscriber having access to the same material as those on a Premium monthly plan.
-Differences come in the form of resolution — the Standard with ads and the Standard plan now stream at Full HD (1080p).
-The Basic plan is now the only plan still streaming in just HD (720p) resolution.
+Standard with ads and the Standard plan stream at Full HD (1080p).
 The most expensive option, the Premium plan, can tap into content in 4K Ultra HD.
 Netflix remains one of the few streaming video services that require a more expensive plan for features like 4K, HDR, and Dolby Atmos.

-Another notable difference between a Standard with ads, Basic, Standard, and Premium Netflix subscriptions is the number of people who can use the same account at once — starting at one user with the Basic option, two with the Standard with ads and Standard plans, and topping out at four with the priciest.
-That means that four friends and family members from the same primary household can all watch a show on the same account, at the same time, from anywhere in the world.
+A notable difference between a Standard with ads, Standard, and Premium Netflix subscriptions is the number of people who can use the same account at once – Standard with ads and Standard plans allow streaming at two devices at once, while Premium tops out at four.
+That means that four friends and family members from the same primary household can all watch a show on the same account, at the same time, from anywhere in the world, supporting downloads on six devices.

 DVD and Blu-ray